adonese/camel/README.md

 Furthermore, we have integrated a FastAPI endpoint (`fastapi-pacs008-analytics`) that performs advanced analytics on the aggregated payment data.
 It calculates metrics such as total payment amount, currency counts, and maximum/minimum payment amounts.
 The analytics results are exposed via an HTML response, providing a user-friendly interface for viewing the analytics dashboard.

-### 6. Deployment and Scalability
+### 6. Deployment and Scalability (available in dev branch)
-To ensure easy deployment and scalability, we have containerized the PACS.008 Payment Processing System using Docker.
-The system can be easily deployed using Docker Compose, which allows for the definition and orchestration of multiple services.

-The Docker Compose file defines the necessary services, including the Apache Camel application, ActiveMQ message broker, and the Go microservice for PACS.002 status notifications.
-The services are configured to communicate with each other using appropriate network settings and environment variables.

-By leveraging Docker and Docker Compose, we can easily scale the system horizontally by deploying multiple instances of the services across different machines or cloud instances.
-This allows for handling increased payment volumes and ensures high availability.
+All of these 4 services are dockerized and can be deployed using docker-compose.
+We have also included a `docker-compose.yml` file that can be used to deploy the entire system with a single command.
+The idea is to have a single entry for this larger complicated system where you can just do `docker-compose up` and have the entire system up and running, and tear it down with `docker-compose down`.

 ## Real-World Use Case
 Let's consider a real-world use case to illustrate the power and flexibility of the PACS.008 Payment Processing System.
 And this is frankly how I'm looking at this experiment: